-When there is an issue on your child’s campus, NEISD uses the Standard Response Protocol developed by the Texas State School Safety Center to let parents, teachers, students and staff quickly understand what’s going on and how to respond.
+When there is an issue on your child’s campus, North East ISD utilizes the Standard Response Protocol (SRP) developed by the Texas State School Safety Center to let parents, teachers, students and staff quickly understand what’s going on and how to respond.

 HOLD.
 “Stay in your room.
 Clear the halls.”

 This might be used if there is a fight in the hallway or a medical emergency.

 Students and staff clear the hallways and remain in their classrooms.

 SECURE.
 “Get inside.”